 The BEA Wire | BEA's Official Blog

-The U.S. monthly international trade deficit increased in August 2018 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
-The deficit increased from $50.0 billion in July (revised) to $53.2 billion in August, as exports decreased and imports increased.
+The U.S. monthly international trade deficit increased in October 2018 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
+The deficit increased from $54.6 billion in September (revised) to $55.5 billion in October, as exports decreased and imports increased.

 The U.S. Bureau of Economic Analysis on Dec.
 12 will provide an unprecedented look at the size and growth of more than 3,000 county economies across the nation.

 The U.S. Bureau of Economic Analysis has released a comprehensive update of its industry statistics, including improvements that reflect the evolving U.S. economy, update the benchmark year, and provide more detailed annual and quarterly data.

 Personal income increased 0.5 percent in October after increasing 0.2 percent in September.
 Wages and salaries, the largest component of personal income, increased 0.3 percent in October, the same increase as in September.

 Real gross domestic product (GDP) increased 3.5 percent in the third quarter of 2018, according to the “second” estimate released by the Bureau of Economic Analysis.
 The growth rate was unrevised from the “advance” estimate released in October.

 Looking for the most-up-to-date detailed information on services supplied to and received from foreigners?